University of Massachusetts Amherst Overview

 University of Massachusetts Amherst Rankings

-College Factual ranked UMass Amherst as #118 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This puts it in the top 10% of all schools in the nation.
-Out of the 68 colleges in Massachusetts, it is ranked at #18.
+We have ranked UMass Amherst as #239 out of 2,320 colleges and universities in the country in our 2021 Best Colleges list.
+This puts it in the top 15% of all schools in the nation.

-The following table lists the notable rankings from College Factual that UMass Amherst has received.
+The following table lists some notable awards UMass Amherst has earned from around the web.